 Towns In Adelaide Hills

-The towns of Adelaide Hills are perfect to explore the pristine countryside, enjoy local flavors, discover cultural treasures and bask in the warm and friendly atmosphere of a community lifestyle.
+The Adelaide hills towns are perfect to explore the pristine countryside, enjoy local flavors, discover cultural treasures and bask in the warm and friendly atmosphere of a community lifestyle.

 Discover the taste of Germany in Hahndorf, the oldest German settlement in Australia.
 Situated about 27km from Adelaide, this quaint town is known for its gourmet food stores and wineries.
 The German style pubs and bakeries will tempt you to try traditional German dishes.
 Pick fresh strawberries at Beerenberg Farm or meet the friendly animals at the Hahndorf Farm Barn.